 15. If you were your character, in this situation, how would you feel?
 Honesty lends credibility to unbelievable situations.

 16. What are the stakes?
 Give us reason to root for the character.
 What happens if they don’t succeed?
-Stack the odds against.
+Stack the odds against it.

 17. No work is ever wasted.
 If it’s not working, let go and move on – it’ll come back around to be useful later.

 18. You have to know yourself: the difference between doing your best and fussing.
-Story is testing, not refining.
+A story is testing, not refining.

 19. Coincidences to get characters into trouble are great; coincidences to get them out of it are cheating.

-21. You got to identify with your situation/characters, can’t just write ‘cool’.
+21. You have to identify with your situation/characters, can’t just write ‘cool’.
 What would make YOU act that way?